AmmarAriffin/ammarariffin.github.io/_drafts/PICTURES AND EXPLANATIONS.md

 ![Compare_Good](../_assets/images/Compare.png)

-Clear that the first thing you look at is the picture because its more enticing more attractive to look at
+Clear that the first thing you look at is the picture because its more enticing more attractive to look

+Talk about the fact that you need to do double work for drawings